We Present New Corporate Bond Picks:

 • The S&P 500 now trades near a 30x price-to-earnings (P/E) ratio compared to approximately 19x ten years ago, according to Gurufocus.com.

-• Since bottoming out on September 16, 2024, 10- and 20-year US Treasury yields have increased over 50 basis points to 4.19% and 4.54%, respectively, on October 21.
-This has caused many investment-grade corporate bonds to fall several points, providing values not seen since the summer of 2024.
+• Since bottoming out on September 16, 2024, 10- and 20-year US Treasury yields have increased over 80 basis points to 4.54% and 4.82%, respectively, on February 3.
+This has caused many investment-grade corporate bonds to fall several points, providing values not seen, in some cases, since October 2023.

-• For example, a 30-year, investment-grade bond issued by one of the world's largest technology companies had a 5.70% YTM on October 22 and was priced in the low 80s.
+• For example, a 30-year investment-grade bond issued by one of the world's largest technology companies had a 5.93% YTM on February 4, 2025 and was priced at 78% of par value.
 Bonds like this provide investors an opportunity to lock in high, long-term income and benefit from potential capital appreciation.

-• Money market yields have fallen about 50 basis points (one-half percentage point) over the last several weeks and could fall into the 3s should the US Federal Reserve cut rates further per the September 2024 Fed dot plot.
+• Money market 7-day yields have fallen about one percentage point since the US Federal Reserve began cutting rates in September 2024, to approximately 4.30%.
+We would expect money market yields to fall into the 3s should the Fed cut rates further per the December 2024 Fed dot plot.

 • Income distributions for bond funds and ETFs vary monthly and do not enable investors to lock in long-term income, as can be done with individual corporate bonds.